bxparks/rpn83p/docs/FUTURE.md

           result)
         - see [this discussion fragment on the MoHPC](https://www.hpmuseum.org/forum/thread-20867-post-184997.html#pid184997)
-- `TVM` (time value of money)
-    - improve TVM Solver for `I%YR`
-        - The current default initial guess is 0% and 100% so that positive interest rates are required (because a sign change over the initial guesses are required).
-If there is a rounding error, the actual numerical solution could be slighlty negative, which would cause an `TVM Not Fount` error message because a sign-change is currently required over the 2 initial guesses.
-        - One solution could be use something like `-1%` for the lower guess, and then check for a sign change over 2 sub-intervals: `[-1%,0%]` and `[0%,100%]`.
-We also have to careful to detect cases where expected solution is exactly `0%`.
-        - The terminating tolerance could be selectable or more intelligent.
-        - Maybe change the root solving algorithm from Secant method to Newton's method for faster convergence.
-    - support `C/YR` (compounding periods per year) as a separate parameter
-        - currently `C/YR` is set to be the same as `P/YR` (payments per year) for ease of implementation
-        - there are apparently jurisdictions (Canada, UK) where it is common for `C/YR` to be different from `P/YR`
 - auto-insert an implied `1` when `EE` is pressed in certain conditions
     - on the HP-42S, if the `E` is pressed when the input buffer contains digits that can semantically parsed to a `0`, a `1` or `1.` or `-1` or